-Technology has substantially improved the outcome of infants born prematurely and/or born with congenital anomalies so that these children might survive to adulthood.
-Additionally not all congenital and developmental anomalies are diagnosed at birth, but have substantial clinical consequences even into adulthood.
-This module has been developed to improve your knowledge and understanding of embryology and development in order to best understand the aetiology of developmental diseases.
+Research and technology has substantially improved our knowledge of development, this in turn has improved the outcome of infants born prematurely and/or born with congenital anomalies, with many such patients now surviving to adulthood.
+This module has been developed to improve students’ knowledge and understanding of embryology and development, in order to better understand the aetiology of developmental diseases.

-Clinical diagnostic algorithms and evaluation of the anatomical impact on management, treatment options and outcomes are the core of this module.
-The module will examine the impact of maldevelopment upon function and disease; both relatively common and rare scenarios will be investigated.
-This module will improve your the understanding and awareness of difficult clinical presentations and therefore provide you with significant transferable skills when returning to hospital-based teaching.
+Clinical diagnostic algorithms and evaluation of the anatomical impact on management, treatment options and outcomes, are the core of this module.
+The module will especially examine the impact of maldevelopment upon function and disease, with both common and rare scenarios investigated.
+This module will improve the students understanding and awareness of difficult clinical presentations and thus provide significant transferrable skills for students returning to hospital-based teaching.